 I am a HCI researcher, Technology consultant, and 4th year Phd candidate at Northwestern University.

-Curriculum Vitae (CV) | Resume.
+Curriculum Vitae (CV) | Google Scholar

 As a human-computer interaction (HCI) researcher, I use participatory and community-based research methods to co-design technologies that support frontline workers / healthcare providers & promote positive health outcomes for all.
 I have experience conducting user-centered research in AI for health, digital safety, workplace technologies, and more.
 I am advised by Maia Jacobs in the Personalized & Adaptive Technology for Health (NU-PATH) Lab.